About Meghan

 I was fortunate enough to be able to keep working during this time.
 One of my first jobs was as an editor at The New Yorker, where I was lucky to learn the ropes from other talented writers and editors.
 Following this position, I joined Slate in 2001 as their culture editor and literary critic, launching the Slate Audio Book Club.
 From there, I joined The Paris Review in 2005 as the magazine's poetry editor.

 When my mother died in 2008, I was struck by how taboo grieving still seemed to be.
 And at this time, my health also worsened.
 I launched into a years-long quest to understand what was wrong with me, talking to expert researchers and doctors and, most of all, to fellow patients.
 I learned I was hardly alone.
 There was a whole realm of sick people whose lives were being turned upside down by “vague” and “subjective” symptoms—and most were being dismissed or told their illnesses were due to anxiety, or were psychosomatic.
 This didn’t make sense to the reporter in me.
 And so I began digging in to learning more, and what I learned changed the way I thought about my body, health, and how our health care system might better serve patients and health care workers alike.
+Today, I live with the ongoing effects of long-untreated tick-borne illness, hypermobile Ehlers-Danlos syndrome, postural orthostatic tachycardia syndrome, and autoimmune thyroiditis.

 I grew up in Brooklyn, New York, with my two brothers and our large, rambunctious dogs.
 My mother and father were teachers.
 When I was five, my mother gave me a notebook and told me to write down interesting, strange, or troubling things I saw.
 And so I knew from a young age I wanted to be a writer.